James King Dead, Former ‘My 600-LB Life’ Star Dies At 49

 “TLC was deeply saddened by the loss of James King, who shared his weight-loss journey on My 600-LB Life.
 Our thoughts and prayers are with his family at this difficult time.”

 According to Hollywood Life, to get to Dr. Nowzaradan, King took out a second mortgage on his home.
-Unfortunately, King was not able to lose weight, and he ended up not being a candidate for the potentially life-saving gastric bypass surgery.
-Throughout his life, he suffered from various health issues, including sepsis, cirrhosis of the liver, and kidney failure.
+Unfortunately, King was not able to lose weight, and he ended up not being a candidate for the potentially lifesaving gastric bypass surgery.
+Throughout his life, he suffered from a variety of health issues, including sepsis, cirrhosis of the liver, and kidney failure.

-King’s father raised him and his brother, and throughout his childhood, he ended up seeing his mother three times.
-He reported that each time the woman who birthed him was drunk.
-However, later in his life, King and his mother reconnected, and he noted during his appearance on the show that it felt like part of what had been missing in his life wasn’t missing anymore.
-Unfortunately, King’s mother passed away, and on the same day of his mother’s funeral, his family home burned down.
+King’s and his brother were raised by their father.
+Throughout his childhood, King only saw his mother three times, and he said she was drunk each time.
+However, later in his life, King and his mother reconnected.
+He noted during his appearance on the show that, following their reunion, it felt like part of what had been missing in his life wasn’t missing anymore.
+Sadly, King’s mother passed away, and his family home burned down on the day of her funeral.

-Krystle Raisor Langston, who was King’s step-daughter, wrote a tribute to him on Facebook Tuesday.
+Krystle Raisor Langston, who was King’s stepdaughter, wrote a tribute to him on Facebook Tuesday.

 “My family is going to endure one of the toughest things we ever have together as a family today!
 This man was not just my step-father he was a dad.
 We had a bond with him like no other.”

-King is survived by his wife, who is named Lisa as well as his father and his brother, who are both named Donald.
-He also had six children — four daughters Carrie, Krystle, Courtney, and Bayley, and two sons Daemian and Austin.
+King is survived by his wife Lisa as well as his father and brother, who are both named Donald.
+He had four daughters — Carrie, Krystle, Courtney, and Bayley — and two sons, Daemian and Austin.
 The former reality show star also left behind 19 grandchildren.
-The details of his funeral arrangements are private.